Cleaning The Windscreen – Inside

 Last year I noticed that I had got a lot of black paint splashes on my alloys on one side of the car.
 It was also on the side panels and doors.
 If someone hadn’t thrown paint at the car (and there was too little for me to suspect this), then I must have run over something with paint in it and it had burst, splashing the car.

-Astonish Tar & Insect Remover is good for tar, but it wouldn’t touch paint.
-The solution was to use good old Brasso metal polish.
-This contains solvents and a mild abrasive and it took the paint off with ease.
+Astonish Tar & Insect Remover is good for tar, but it won’t touch paint.
+The solution is to use good old Brasso metal polish.
+This contains solvents and a mild abrasive and it took the paint on my car off with ease.

 Frozen Washers